Egypt-Open-Source/PyNas/README.md

-# PyNAS v1.0
+# PyNAS v1.5.1

-PyNAS is a simple Network Attached Storage (NAS) server built with Python and Flask.
+<b>PyNAS</b> is a simple Network Attached Storage (NAS) server built with Python and Flask.
 It allows users to upload, organize, download, and delete files and folders through a web interface.

 ## Screen Shoots
 ![login](https://github.com/Egypt-Open-Source/PyNas/assets/72279810/989f5eab-f03e-489b-a171-a46efd316692)